harryrabin/bun-patchbay/README.md

 call at any time to parse it again if you have reason to believe it was updated (e.g. in the `.then()` of a fetch that may set cookies).

-Yeah... it's not ideal, but it's a simple enough fix and there are potential "real" fixes in the works.
-You may be interested in [this thread](https://github.com/whatwg/fetch/pull/1346), a proposal for a sensible long-term solution, and also the experimental [CookieChangeEvent](https://developer.mozilla.org/en-US/docs/Web/API/CookieChangeEvent), which would at least allow the above snippet to work hands-free in the background.
+While all of this should work without a hitch, both solutions feel a bit jury-rigged to me.
+There are potential "real" fixes in the works.
+You may be interested in [this thread](https://github.com/whatwg/fetch/pull/1346), a proposal for a sensible long-term solution, and also the experimental [CookieChangeEvent](https://developer.mozilla.org/en-US/docs/Web/API/CookieChangeEvent)
+API which would at least allow the above snippet to work hands-free in the background.

+<sup>Tip: If you want to roll your own solution, you may want to look at [*lib/client/cookie-inject.js*](lib/client/cookie-inject.js)
+for inspiration.</sup>

 With that out of the way, here's a reference on our cookie API: